claudiu-ciurdea/auto-refresh-lite/README.md

-# refresh-list
+# Auto Refresh Lite
-Chrome extension that creates and refreshes a list of URLs at a set interval
+Auto Refresh Lite is a chrome extension that refreshes a list of URLs at a set time interval.

+Features:
+* Easy to use and setup
+* No unnecessarry permissions required
+* Doesn't track you